School Closure Advice

 EXTRA PRECAUTIONS FOR CHILDREN STILL IN SCHOOL

-All children and staff attending school will thoroughly wash their hands and have their temperature checked on arrival and departure.
+All children and staff attending school will thoroughly and regularly wash their hands and have their temperature checked on arrival and departure.

 Children should wear their own clothes.
 They should change out of these when returning home and clothes should be washed every day to prevent the spread of the virus.